 The loudest note is the Las Vegas shooting, where 59 people died.
 The last note is from Nov.
 16, when a shooting in Columbus, Georgia, injured seven.
 (PRI chose to represent injuries with a faint note.)

 Here, you can listen to just the sound of shootings from January through Nov.
-17 of this year.
+17, 2017.

 Matthew Bell, Karolina Chorvath, Sophie Chou, Joyce Hackel, Alex Leff, Alex Newman and Stephen Snyder contributed to this report.